 The canopy zipline tour itself is about 2 hours plus transport time although exact timing depends on the number of people in your group.
 Also if you add another tour such as the hanging bridges to make it a combo, it will obviously take longer.

-The ziplines tours are suitable for all reasonably fit people, typically between the ages of about 8 and 70 (although ages ranges can vary from tour company to company).
+The ziplines tours are suitable for all reasonably fit people, typically between the ages of about 8 and 70 (although age ranges can vary from tour company to company).
 Although not too physically taxing you must be able to hike about 2 - 12 minutes between each platform with your equipment.
-There is a weight limit of about 230lbs (but this varies from company to company).
+There is a weight limit of about 230 lbs (but this varies from company to company).

-The canopy tours in Monteverde are all considered safe, designed by engineers and endorsed by ICT (the Costa Rican Tourist Institute) and each tour has at least two guides at all times and you will be given instructions on how to brake and everything else needed to have a fun and safe time.
+The canopy tours in Monteverde are all considered safe, designed by engineers, and endorsed by ICT (the Costa Rican Tourist Institute).
+Each tour has at least two guides at all times and you will be given instructions on how to brake and everything else needed to have a fun and safe time.

 But if all this does not reassure you, no problem you can always check out the Monteverde Skytram (go up and down with a guide, no ziplining involved!

-Private parks such as Selvatura Park has many activities where you can ziplining but also tours on the hanging bridges, butterfly garden, insect exhibition, reptiles and hummingbirds.
+Private parks such as Selvatura Park have many activities where you can ziplining but also do tours on the hanging bridges, butterfly garden, sloth sanctuary, and reptiles.
 They have restaurants and transport and you can spend the day having lots of fun without worrying about getting from place to place.

 And finally.. what to wear?
-It is advisable to wea comfortable, light-weight long pants and enclosed shoes.
+It is advisable to wear comfortable, lightweight long pants and enclosed shoes.
 Most canopy tours have lockers where you can store your stuff.
 Remember shorts ‘ride-up’ with a harness and you may show off more than you were intending to!
 Strapless sandals will simply fall off.
 Wear sunscreen and bring a light rain jacket (you never know!).